helenmurugan/scrambled-tech/README.md

 ![Cover image showing terminal on a colour-gradient (purple/green) background](/documentation/cover-image.jpg)

 Scrambled Tech is an anagram solver game aimed at tech enthusiasts!
 In this command line application, the user enters a username and selects between three levels of difficulty.
 The user is shown a technology-related word which has been scrambled to form a Scrambled Tech.
 The user must enter all the letters provided in the correct order to unscramble the tech word.
 If they get an answer wrong, the game will be over.
 The user must unscramble ten Scrambled Tech correctly to complete the game.
 There is no time limit to answer all of the questions, however, to achieve a good score, they must complete the game as fast as they can; they are being timed!
 A score is calculated based on the selected difficulty level and the total time taken to complete all ten anagrams.
 If the user's score is in the top ten recorded scores, their name and score will be updated and displayed on  the leaderboard.
-Scrambled Tech uses a Google Sheets or Gspread Application Programming Interface (API) to store and manipulate the user score data, which is used by the leaderboard feature.
+Scrambled Tech uses a Google Sheets and Gspread Application Programming Interface (API) to store and manipulate the user score data, which is used by the leaderboard feature.

 ## CONTENTS
 * [User Experience](#user-experience)